thiscouldbebetter/Books/Books/Twain,_Mark/Following_the_Equator-A_Journey_Around_the_World.md

 In the train that day a passenger told me some more about Boer life out in the lonely veldt.
-He said the Boer gets up early and sets his "niggers" at their tasks (pasturing the cattle, and watching them); eats, smokes, drowses, sleeps; toward evening superintends the milking, etc.;
+He said the Boer gets up early and sets his "n----rs" at their tasks (pasturing the cattle, and watching them); eats, smokes, drowses, sleeps; toward evening superintends the milking, etc.;
 eats, smokes, drowses; goes to bed at early candlelight in the fragrant clothes he (and she) have worn all day and every week-day for years.
 I